Laguna Woods

 What are the best neighborhoods?

-Newer single-family-home pockets (higher prices); the older condo and co-op clusters (more affordable); central golf-adjacent areas (most active social scene); lake-adjacent units for premium pricing.
+Newer single-family-home pockets (higher prices); the older condo and co-op clusters (more affordable); central golf-adjacent areas (most active social scene); the Towers, the community's high-rise co-op option.

 How far is Laguna Woods from the beach?